 Our Brazil Prima Qualita is sourced from Bourbon, Caturra and Typica, mostly grown on small farms and even partially handpicked—a rarity from Brazil, where harvesting is predominantly mechanized.
 Brazil produces many different varietals on its vast, 10,000+ acres of rolling hills, Caturra being the most popular, and Typica and Bourbon generally produced in smaller amounts.
 Caturra has consistently performed well due to its high yield, consistent good flavor and physical characteristics that make it suitable for mechanized harvesting; a critical component of Brazil’s coffee infrastructure.
 In fact Brazil is the only country in the world where large machinery can even access the farms, and it’s a good thing too – in order to meet worldwide demand millions of tons of coffee need to be produced and exported each year.
 On top of that you’ve got a majority of Brazilians who are proud and voracious coffee lovers in their own right!

-The mill purchases varietals from several different farming groups in order to create the Prima blend.
+In order to create the Brazil Prima Qualita blend the mill purchases varietals from several different farming groups.
 The ‘Cerrado’ portion of the blend comes from southern Minas Gerais, and is dry processed and low in acidity, imparting a nice sweetness and good amount of body to the overall cup.
 The second Minas Gerais portion has very good acidity, mixes well with the Cerrado and is produced and sourced from one region’s highest quality sustainable producers.
 The ‘Otimo’ (or excellent) portion is a pulp natural that uses only fully ripened beans carefully selected to impart the distinct orange-citrus note and additional acidity in the cup.
 Pulp natural Otimo cherries are stripped of their skin and slowly dried in the sun with a portion of the natural fruit mucilage left intact.
-Once processed and blended, Prima Qualita parchment is milled to strict specifications, removing any defects, broken beans or blacks and passed through a 17/18 screen final stage, creating one of the highest grade and quality Brazilian coffees on the market.
+Once processed and blended, the Brazil Prima Qualita parchment is milled to strict specifications, removing any defects, broken beans or blacks and passed through a 17/18 screen final stage, creating one of the highest grade and quality Brazilian coffees on the market.